one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

 Winners - Thank you to the over 60 people who have participated in our April Challenge!
 Cumulatively you have earned almost 1 million points, that's incredible!

 We are pleased to announce our 3 winners.
-If you see your learner ID below please email us at [usocpcsc@microsoft.com](mailto:usocpcsc@microsoft.com) to claim your prize.

 - bryanhaslip
 - sgriegoliet